vertexproject/synapse/docs/synapse/glossary.rst

 Easy Permissions
 ----------------

-In Synapse, easy permissions ("easy perms" for short) is a simplified means to grant common sets of permissions for a particular object to users or roles.
+In Synapse, easy permissions ("easy perms" for short) are a simplified means to grant common sets of permissions for a particular object to users or roles.
 Easy perms specify four levels of access, each with a corresponding integer value:

 - Deny = 0
 - Read = 1
 - Edit = 2
 - Admin = 3

+As an example, the :ref:`stormlibs-lib-macro-grant` Storm library can be used to assign easy perms to a :ref:`gloss-macro`.
 Contrast with :ref:`gloss-permission`.

 .. _gloss-edge: